the-astronot/the-astronot.github.io/_posts/2022-05/2022-05-19-transition.md

 Slow week, I know.

-Unfortuantely, with all of the cleaning, packing up, and trying to spend a few last moments with some college friends, it has not been a very productive week for the telescope project.
+Unfortunately, with all of the cleaning, packing up, and trying to spend a few last moments with some college friends, it has not been a very productive week for the telescope project.
 I am not happy about it, but it is what it is.

 Today however, while sorting out some other computer issues, I managed to pivot my linux distribution to be operating off of my new R620 server.
 I had been running a 2 desktop setup, with a linux pc getting a monitor, a windows pc getting another, and transitioning back and forth between the two for the final remaining one.
 While not terrible, it isn't excellent either.
-I even had a whole bit of trying to share the mouse an keybaord.
+I even had a whole bit of trying to share the mouse an keyboard.
 I can't believe that was already last summer's project.
 Crazy how time goes by.

 Anyways, I have now loaded an installation of Ubuntu onto the server and managed to finagle a home version of RealVNC into allowing be access to it via their cloud system, meaning that I am able to access it wherever I am.
 I currently sit on my couch in my living room, writing this post on the server itself.
 Hopefully I'll get a chance tomorrow to get off of this network and attempt to access it again, to make sure that I was successful.